-Know your legislators.
-Learn your Members' committee assignments, staff, where his or her specialties lie, and their professional background prior to election to office.

-To be an effective voice for kidney disease patients, it helps to know where your representatives stand on CKD policy and related bills.
-You can find information on the NKF Advocacy webpages, and the websites of elected officials and their legislatures.

-The NKF Advocacy and Policy Website

-(kidney.org/advocacy) includes links to fact sheets on policy and legislation, and legislators' contact information.

-The U.S. Senate (senate.gov) and the U.S. House of Representatives (house.gov) websites include links to webpages for individual Members of Congress, as well as committees.
+- Know who represents you.
+Learn about your Members' assignments, staff, where their specialties lie, and their professional background prior to being election to office. - To be an effective voice for kidney patients, it helps to know where your representatives already stand on CKD policy and related bills.
+You can find information on NKF Advocacy webpages, and the websites of elected officials and their legislatures. - The NKF Advocacy and Policy Website (kidney.org/advocacy and voices.kidney. org) include links to fact sheets policy and legislation, action pages policy and legislators' contact information. - The U.S. Senate (senate.gov) and the U.S. House of Representatives (house.gov) websites include links to webpages for individual Members of Congress, as well as committees.

-THOMAS (congress.gov) provides legislative information from the Library of Congress.
-Check there to see if your legislator is a co-sponsor of NKF-supported legislation!

-Know your talking points.
+- Congress.gov provides legislative information from the Library of Congress.
+Check here to see if your legislator is a co-sponsor of NKF-supported legislation! - Know your talking points.
 When you have the opportunity to speak with a legislator you will likely only have 15-20 minutes.
 It is important to choose key talking points and requests in advance.
-Contact NKF for talking points on policy priorities for kidney patients.

-Get to know key staff.
+Contact NKF for talking points on policy priorities (nkfadvocacy@kidney.org). - Get to know key staff.
 Most of the time you will meet with congressional staff instead of your Member.
 The staffers are trusted policy advisors for that legislator.
 Their opinion and recommendations carry significant weight.